ETF education

 For illustration purposes only

 With ETFs, capital gains and taxes are generally recognized only when investors sell their own shares.
-On the other hand, investors in mutual funds can see gains and taxes impacted by the selling activity of other shareholders in the fund.
-To summarize, investors can use the list below as a guide to common events and how they are treated within the ETF structure.
+On the other hand, mutual fund investors can see gains and taxes impacted by the selling activity of the fund’s other shareholders.

-• Corporate events (stock splits, mergers and acquisitions): Typically handled in-kind but again, if the ETF must sell or buy securities for cash, there may be a taxable event for the ETF.
+Stock splits, mergers, acquisitions, and other corporate events are also typically handled in-kind.
+But if the ETF must sell or buy securities for cash, there may be a taxable event for the ETF.

 Important Information